-H. California Environmental Quality Act
+G. California Environmental Quality Act

 The Coastal Commission's permit process has been designated as the functional equivalent of CEQA.
 Section 13096(a) of the California Code of Regulations requires Commission approval of Coastal Development Permit applications to be supported by a finding showing the application, as conditioned by any conditions of approval, to be consistent with any applicable requirements of CEQA.
-Section 21080.5 (d)(2)(A) of CEQA prohibits a proposed development from being approved if there are feasible alternatives or feasible mitigation measures available that would substantially lessen any significant adverse effects that the activity may have on the environment.
+Section 21080.5 (d)(2)(i) of CEQA prohibits a proposed development from being approved if there are feasible alternatives or feasible mitigation measures available that would substantially lessen any significant adverse impacts that the activity may have on the environment.

+As discussed above, the proposed project has been mitigated to require further Commission review for future improvements, restrict color, and incorporate landscape and erosion control plans, drainage plans, plans conforming to the consulting geologist's recommendations, and a wild fire waiver of liability.
 The proposed development, as conditioned, will not have significant adverse effects on the environment, within the meaning of the California Environmental Quality Act of 1970.
 Therefore, the Commission finds that the proposed project, as conditioned to mitigate the identified impacts, is consistent with the requirements of CEQA and the policies of the Coastal Act.